-Our own memories might be priceless, but that doesn’t mean the best memory cards for our cameras should cost a king’s ransom – and nowadays they don’t!
+Our own memories might be priceless, but that doesn’t mean the best memory cards (opens in new tab) for our cameras should cost a king’s ransom – and nowadays they don’t!
 The transparency of the internet means it’s very easy to shop around and grab a cheap SD card deal.
+But to help you, we have hunted out the best priced SD card deals we can find right now.

 The SD card format is the most popular type of memory card out there – and particularly so for digital cameras and camcorders.

-Choosing the right SD card
+Choose the right SD card

 SD cards come in lots of different types.
 First there is the capacity in gigabytes (GB)... with cards that are 32GB or larger being called SDXC, and those above 4GB being called SDHC.